Vegans and Honey

 The Avocado Controversy

-To add even more controversy to the vegan issue-what about foods that depend on the work of bees like almonds or avocados?
+To add even more controversy to issue of vegans and honey.
+What about food crops that depend on the work of bees-like almonds or avocados?
 Neither crop can be successfully grown without bee pollination.

 FAQs